PacoVu/IODClientForWindowsUniversal/README.md

 * jsonStr: a json string returned from a synchronous API call or from the GetJobResult function.

 *Return value:*
 * An object containing API's response values.
+If there is an error or if the job is not completed (callback from a GetJobStatus call), the return object is null and the error or job status can be accessed by calling the GetLastError function.

 *Example code:*